danielgamage/stereo-convergence/README.md

 Property adjusts the maximum divergence as a percentage.

+#### `data-stereo-clip`

+_boolean_

+Default: `true`

+Extends the images by the maximum distance the images can shift from center during interaction (ie, the largest absolute value between `data-stereo-min` and `data-stereo-max`), removing gaps from the edges of the stereoplayer during interaction.

 ## TODO

-* handling of outside edges (image clipping)
 * additional theming?
 * js image loading to ensure proper timing of code that gets image dimensions
 * handle multiple stereo-convergence instances
 * better indication of interactivity